 - Impair the Usefulness of the Project Determination.
 The review team will determine if the proposed alteration would limit the ability of the project to function as authorized, or would compromise or change any authorized project conditions, purposes, or outputs.
 The decision whether to approve a request for modification would be based on a determination of no impairments. - 2.
 Injurious to the Public Interest Determination.
 Proposed alterations will be reviewed to determine the probable impacts, including cumulative impacts, on the public interest.
 Evaluation of the probable impacts that the proposed alteration to the U.S. Army Corps of Engineers project may have on the public interest requires a careful weighing of all those factors that are relevant in each case.
 Factors that may be relevant to the public interest depend upon the type of USACE project being altered and may include, but are not limited to, such things as conservation, economic development, historic properties, cultural resources, environmental impacts, water supply, water quality, flood hazards, floodplains, residual risk, induced damages, navigation, shore erosion or accretion, and recreation.
 The decision whether to approve an alteration will be determined by the consideration of whether benefits are commensurate with risks.
-If the potential detriments are found to outweigh the potential benefits, then it may be determined that the proposed alteration is injurious to the public interest. - 3.
-Environmental Compliance.
+If the potential detriments are found to outweigh the potential benefits, then it may be determined that the proposed alteration is injurious to the public interest.

+3. Environmental Compliance.
 A decision on a Section 408 request is a federal action and is therefore subject to the National Environmental Policy Act (NEPA) and other environmental compliance requirements.
 While ensuring compliance is the responsibility of USACE, the requester is providing all information that the St. Louis District identifies as necessary to satisfy all applicable federal laws, executive orders, regulations, policies, and ordinances.
 NEPA and other analysis completed to comply with the other environmental statutes (e.g. Endangered Species Act) should be commensurate with the scale and potential effects of the activity that would alter the US Army Corps of Engineers project.
 The scope of analysis for the NEPA and environmental compliance evaluations for the Section 408 review is limited to the area of alteration and those adjacent areas that are directly or indirectly affected by the alteration.

-In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, an updated list of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 28 February 2025 (Project Code: 2025-0062) for the Proposed Action Area.
-The IPaC list included three bat species: the Northern long-eared bat, Indiana bat, and tricolored bat; one bird: the whooping crane; one insect: the monarch butterfly; and one plant: decurrent false aster.
-A "may affect, not likely to adversely affect" (NLAA) determination was made for the bat species, a "no effect" determination for the whooping crane and decurrent false aster, and a "not likely to jeopardize the continued existence" determination for the monarch butterfly.
-The USFWS concurred with these determinations via email on 03 March 2025.
+In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, an updated list of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 14 March 2025 (Project Code: 2025-0069148) for the Proposed Action Area.
+The IPaC list included three bat species: Indiana bat, northern long-eared bat, and tricolored bat; one reptile: the alligator snapping turtle; and one insect: the monarch butterfly.
+A "may affect, not likely to adversely affect" (NLAA) determination was made for the bat species and a "not likely to jeopardize the continued existence" determination for the alligator snapping turtle and monarch butterfly.